Area 120 is beginning to use Google’s massive reach to scale HTML5 GameSnacks platform – TechCrunch

 “Now that few of these integrations are live, one of things we are hoping to do is talk to developers, and tell them that there is an easy way to get on Google,” he said.

-Developers on GameSnacks currently monetize their games via a licensing or a contracting model where they sell some or all of their game rights to the company.
+Developers on GameSnacks currently monetize their games via a non-exclusive licensing model.
 Mohan said the team, which comprises six people (though more people from Google contribute to it), is working on helping these developers monetize their games using next-generation AdSense for Games ad formats.

 “We want to help them build viable businesses over time so we’re going to start experimenting with advertising on the platform,” he said.
 However, this will be for a select number of GameSnacks games for now.